-Iain S. Thomas has dozens of local and international awards for his creativity and is one of the world’s most popular writers and poets, with millions of readers across the globe.
-His prose and poetry appears on monuments and in university collections, has been quoted by everyone from Steven Spielberg to Arianna Huffington, and has been read in front of the British Royal Family.
+Iain S. Thomas is a technologist, creative artist and one of the world’s most popular poets with millions of readers across the globe.
+His prose and poetry appears on monuments and in university collections, has been quoted by everyone from Steven Spielberg to Arianna Huffington, and been read in front of the British Royal Family.

-He regularly travels the world to work, attend literary festivals and conferences but when he isn’t, he lives in Cape Town, South Africa with his family.
+He regularly travels the world to work, attend festivals and conferences but when he isn’t, he lives in New York with his family, two cats and a dog.

 Follow him on Facebook, Instagram or Twitter.